TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 If it's ugly but it works, it's pretty enough.

-So that, thankfully, was the last bit I had to fix before I had a working product again.
+And that, thankfully, was the last bit I had to fix before I had a working product again.
 So the code for this simple little footer section ended up looking like this, inside the Razor block:

 ```c#
 var ctx = new ApplicationDbContext();